Local AI needs to be the norm

 TLDR

-• Developers default-reaching for OpenAI/Anthropic APIs creates fragile, privacy-invasive apps when on-device models can handle summarization, classification, and extraction tasks today.
+• Developers defaulting to OpenAI/Anthropic API calls create fragile, privacy-invasive apps when on-device models running on Apple’s Neural Engine can handle summarization, classification, and extraction locally.

 Key Takeaways

-• Local models excel as data transformers on user-owned data; they fail when used as general-purpose knowledge engines.
+• Local models excel as data transformers (summarize, classify, extract, rewrite, normalize) but fail when used as internet-scale knowledge engines.

 Hacker News Comment Review